ninabarzh/broomstick/content/posts/nova.md

 The Dutch Data Protection Authority (AP) has already opened its investigation.
 Expect:

 * Fines: Under GDPR, NMDL (via Eurofins) could face a penalty up to €20 million or 4% of global turnover.
 Eurofins earns billions globally, so the upper end is technically in play.
-Realistically, AP will weigh proportionality—but given the egregious month-long silence, expect something significant.
+Realistically, AP will weigh proportionality, but given the egregious month-long silence, expect something significant.
 A “symbolic slap” would cause political uproar.
-* Binding orders: AP can mandate corrective measures—forcing Eurofins to overhaul its security posture, shorten data retention, and subject itself to third-party audits.
+* Binding orders: AP can mandate corrective measures, forcing Eurofins to overhaul its security posture, shorten data retention, and subject itself to third-party audits.
 Think of it as enforced homework, graded by regulators.

 ### Political theatre